Archive for the ‘Building Traffic’ Category

 I’m quite a fan of StumbleUpon as it has sent me a consistent trickle (100 or so per day) of traffic over the years.
 A few weeks ago I came across a plugin that I thought might help:

-Increase Sociability Wordpress Plugin
+Increase Sociability WordPress Plugin

 Basically what happens is it checks the refer (what page the visitor is coming from) and if it matches either Digg.com or StumbleUpon.com then it will simply welcome the user and ask them to give you a positive vote if they like the page.